Le Touquet: Golf

-When Lord Balfour inaugurated the first 18-hole golf course in 1904, Le Touquet's golf development was unique for two reasons: first, most of the golf courses operated in the South of France (Biarritz, Pau, Cannes etc.) and not around or north of Paris; second, unlike in the southern golf courses, where individual players promoted the course by word of mouth, the company developing the resort took that job.
+When Lord Balfour inaugurated the first 18-hole golf course in 1904, Le Touquet's golf development was unique for two reasons: first, most of the golf courses operated in the South of France (Biarritz, Pau, Cannes etc.) and not around or north of Paris; secondly, unlike in the southern golf courses, where individual players promoted the course by word of mouth, the company developing the resort took that job.
 It also built the Golf Hotel (opened 1908).
 That golf course proved a success, so many more appeared on the northern coast of France to accommodate increasing demand of English elites.
 Wimereux, just north of Boulogne, opened its own facilities three years later, and Le Touquet had to expand with a second 9-hole course in 1910.
-The premises further expanded to the current size of 45 holes by 1931, and were still owned by the British until the end of the century.
-In 1992, the Bell family, who purchased the golf courses from Touquet Syndicate Ltd., sold them to the "Open Golf Club", a company with French owners.

-Le Touquet currently has three golf courses: two 18-hole courses, La Forêt (the oldest one; par 71, SSS 71, 5827 m) and La Mer (built in 1931 in the sand dunes; par 72, SSS 75.5, 6407 m); and a 9-hole course called Le Manoir (par 35, SSS 35, 2817 m).
+The premises grew to the current size of 45 holes by 1931.
+These are: two 18-hole courses, La Forêt (the oldest one; par 71, SSS 71, 5827 m) and La Mer (built in 1931 in the sand dunes; par 72, SSS 75.5, 6407 m), and a 9-hole course called Le Manoir (par 35, SSS 35, 2817 m).
 The La Mer course is fairly well-regarded among golf players: in one assessment of the best courses in Continental Europe, this course was 59th and 12th in France.
+In 1992, the Bell family, who purchased the golf courses from Touquet Syndicate Ltd., sold them to the "Open Golf Club", a company with French owners.